21, 22, 23 August 2020, Entries now open!

 Magoebaskloof and its village, Haenertsburg, have become a popular tourist destination due to the stunning scenery, quaint village, outdoor recreation and proximity to Gauteng.
 The area is also becoming known as an adventure sport destination.
 Events like the Ebenezer Mile, the Wolkberg Stage Trail Run, the Iron Crown Trail Run, The Wik Triathlon and the single day Magoebaskloof Mountain Bike Classic are growing every year.

-The race format consists of 3 stages over 3 days, in a clover leaf layout starting and ending each day at Cheerio Gardens.
+The race format consists of 3 stages over 3 days, in a clover leaf layout starting and ending each day at Stanford Lake College.
 Riders can choose from the 70km per day “Race” or the 40km per day “Trail”.

 Along the way, you are guaranteed to enjoy an unrivalled combination of varying terrain, breath-taking views, deep cool forests, pristine grasslands, gurgling streams and lots of single track.
 Each day will bring its share of challenging climbs and awesome descents.
 Food and tented accommodation will be provided in the race village.